fuszenecker/Kubernetes/README.md

 helm install ingress ingress-nginx/ingress-nginx -n kube-system --set controller.hostNetwork=true
 ```

-Or if `nginx` doesn't work for some reason:
+Or if `nginx` doesn't work for some reason, and you don't have other options:

 ```
 helm repo add traefik https://helm.traefik.io/traefik